cwru-robotics/cwru_ariac/setup/README.md

-# Setup ARIAC

-## System Setup
+# System Setup

+ARIAC Runs on both ROS Indigo and Kinetic, you can pick either of this two version and our code runs on both version.
+However, using ROS Indigo is recommended, since most code are developed under ROS Indigo.

+ARIAC requires Gazebo7, which by default ROS Indigo is using Gazebo2.
+With this installation, there can be compatibility problem with ROS Indigo + Gazebo7.
+Currently knowing baxter simulator does not work with Gazebo7

+ROS Kinetic comes with Gazebo7, but there are less package resources.

+## Ubuntu 14.04 + ROS Indigo

-### Fresh install
+### Fresh installation

-If you have a newly installed Ubuntu 14.04 without ROS installed:
+If you have not install ROS yet:

 ```
 cd [directory where this file locates]

-chmod +x install_ros_ariac.sh setup_workspace.sh

 ./install_ros_ariac.sh
 ```

 Enter your password and wait...

-If you want to setup workspace also, run:
+Further, if you want to setup your workspace, run:

 `./setup_workspace.sh`

+this will create a folder called **ros_ws** under your home folder, and it will becomes your ROS workspace.

-### Already have ros indigo installed
+### Already installed ROS Indigo

-Then you have to uninstall gazebo2 first and then install gazebo7:
+You have to uninstall gazebo2 first and then install gazebo7:

 ```
 sudo apt-get --yes --force-yes remove gazebo2 ros-indigo-gazebo-*